LucasJEstevez/CS3300-Semester-Project/README.md

     - If a user is trying to access the sell page without being logged in, it will re-direct to the login/register pages.
     - Users can login/register using a username and/or valid email and password (which is hashed with BCrypt)

-The user logo in the top right corner of each page will link to the necessary pages.
+4. The user logo in the top right corner of each page will link to the necessary pages.<br>
-4. Any user may navigate to the Buy page, where they can filter through a large list of cars using intuitive buttons which are reactive and filter as you press
+5. Any user may navigate to the Buy page, where they can filter through a large list of cars using intuitive buttons which are reactive and filter as you press<br>
-5. Any user may navigate to the About page, which explains what the service is and why it exists
+6. Any user may navigate to the About page, which explains what the service is and why it exists<br>
-6. Any user may navigate to the Contact Us page, which has a link to our GitHub along with an email users may reach out to with questions
+7. Any user may navigate to the Contact Us page, which has a link to our GitHub along with an email users may reach out to with questions<br>
-7. Any user may navigate to the Terms page, which details the licenses used by the service and by MarketCheck (to use their API)
+8. Any user may navigate to the Terms page, which details the licenses used by the service and by MarketCheck (to use their API)<br>

+<br><br>
 # Features

 ### Functional